Cornell-MAE-UG/fa25-portfolio-zoebishop16/_pages/cv.md

 ---

 #### Education
-- **Cornell University** *Bachelor of Science in Mechanical and Aerospace Engineering* <br>
+- **Cornell University** *Bachelor of Science in Mechanical and Aerospace Engineering*; <br>
 GPA: 3.43/4.0 | Dean’s Honor List for Spring 2024, Fall 2024, Spring 2025 | Graduation: May, 2026

 ---